Ezrnest/Ancono/README.md

 Since we can use the same type in programming to represent different mathematical objects (for example, `int` for both natural numbers and integers), we separate the number model type from the operations on it.
-The latter is provided in the interface `MathCalculator`, while the former can be arbitrary.
-We use the name 'number model' to refer to both the type and the operations.
+The latter is provided in a hierarchy of calculator interfaces, while the former can be arbitrary.
+We use the name ' number model' to refer to both the type and the operations.

 Math objects (in Ancono the class `MathObject`) are usually based on number models.
 For example, we have matrices of integers, rational numbers or so on.
 Although the number model can be different, the operations(or properties) defined in math objects are in general the same (for example the matrix multiplication).
-When creating a math object, a `MathCalculator` is generally required.
+When creating a math object, a calculator is generally required.

 Various number models are defined in Ancono, such as fraction, complex and expression.
-Generally, you can get the corresponding calculator by calling the static method `getCalculator()`.
-Implementations of `MathCalculator` of built-in number types(`int`, `long`, `double`) are provided in `Calculators`.
+Generally, you can get the corresponding calculator by calling the static method `calculator()`.
+Implementations of calculators of built-in number types(`int`, `long`, `double`) are provided in `Calculators`.

-If user want to use an external number model, simply implement the `MathCalculator` interface and pass the instance of the calculator when needed.
+If user want to use an external number model, simply implement the corresponding calculator interface and pass the instance of the calculator when needed.
 Then, it can be used just as other number models.

-### Math Calculator
+### Calculator

-`MathCalculator` is an interface defining a set of basic operations that might be used.
-The generic parameter of a `MathCalculator` defines the class that this `MathCalculator` operates.
+Calculator interface defines a set of basic operations that might be used.
 Ancono uses a calculator to define all the operations other than creates general interface for all number models, because multiple kinds of operations can be defined on a number model class, and some number classes may be unmodifiable (such as primitive types).

-With concepts in abstract algebra and corresponding interfaces, we have a more delicate structure for `MathCalculator`.
+With concepts in abstract algebra and corresponding interfaces, we have a more delicate structure for calculators.
 The hierarchy structure can be listed below:

 1. `EqualPredicate` to define a equivalence relation.

 2. `SemigroupCalculator` to define a binary operation `apply(x,y)`.

+   `AbelSemiGroupCal` and `MulSemiGroupCal` are another versions of the interface with the operation named `add` and `multiply`.
+And in `AbelSemiGroupCal` the operation is commutative.

 3. `MonoidCalculator` to provide the identity element for the operation `apply(x,y)`.

+   The corresponding abelian and multiplicative versions are `AbelMonoidCal` and `MulMonoidCal`.

 4. `GroupCalculator` to provide the inversion of the operation, now the number model forms a group with respect to the calculator.

+   The corresponding abelian and multiplicative versions are `AbelGroupCal` and `MulGroupCal`.

 5. `RingCalculator` The number model now can add and multiply.
 Addition corresponds to the operation in the group, which should be commutative.

 6. `UnitRingCalculator` to provide the multiplicative identity.

 7. `DivisionRingCalculator`  to provide the multiplicative inverse.

 8. `FieldCalculator` The number model now forms a field with respect to the calculator.
-9. `MathCalculator` to define other methods that may be required.

-On one hand, some usages of the `MathCalculator` may only require a subset of the methods.
-For example, matrix multiplication only requires that the calculator provides the functionality of `RingCalculator`.
-On the other hand, it is not always possible to implement all the methods defined.
-For example, calculators for integers cannot implement division.
-However, it is convenient to use the interface`MathCalculator` in general cases.
-Methods that can not be implemented can throw an `UnsupportedCalculationException`.
-Users can usually find out the set of operations required for specific usages of `MathCalculator`.

-To implement  `MathCalculator`, one can use the adapter class `MathCalculatorAdapter`and only implement the required methods.
+9. `QuotientCalculator` specializes the field to be quotient field and `RealCalculator` specializes the field to be real, while providing primary functions like `exp` and `sin`.

-Besides `MathCalculator`, there are also extra interfaces for number models with special structure, such as `EUDCalculator`(calculator for Euclidean domain) and `FunctionCalculator`(provides differential).
+There are also extra interfaces for number models with special structure, such as `EUDCalculator`(calculator for Euclidean domain) and `FunctionCalculator`(provides differential).

 (To be detailed)